 This junction was rebuilt in 2016-2017, so we can see the direction of change.
 The rebuild added a right-hand turn lane on the only approach that had lacked one ("road alignment amended to accommodate two lane approach out of Roosevelt Drive") and the right-hand turn lane on Old Rd was increased in length ("two lane approach storage increased").
-This made things worse for other modes: all cycling right-turns now involve two lanes of motor traffic, and the pedestrian crossings are of three lanes of motor traffic — or, with Old Rd and Warneford Lane), and the westbound cycle lane on Old Rd does a jump onto and then off the pavement.
+This made things worse for other modes: all cycling right-turns now involve two lanes of motor traffic, and all the pedestrian crossings are of three lanes of motor traffic — and, with Old Rd and Warneford Lane), and the westbound cycle lane on Old Rd does a jump onto and then off the pavement.

 For walking this is marginally better than Iffley-Donnington: it has signalled crossings on all entries, and no movements require more than three signal phases.
 But a diagonal movement can still take nearly three minutes.